 This 10-K includes certain forward looking statements.
 Such forward looking statements are subject to various risks and uncertainties.
-Actual results could differ materially from those currently anticipated due to a number of factors, including (i) the Company's ability to produce successful educational products (ii) the effect on the Company of volatility in the price of paper and periodic increases in postage rates, (iii) the Company's ability to maintain relationships with its creative talent, (v) significant changes in the publishing industry, especially relating to the distribution and sale of books, (vi) competition in the publishing industry from other educational publishers, and media and entertainment companies and (vii) the general risks attendant to the conduct of business in foreign countries.
+Actual results could differ materially from those currently anticipated due to a number of factors, including (i) the Company's ability to produce successful educational products (ii) the effect on the Company of volatility in the price of paper and periodic increases in postage rates, (iii) the Company's ability to manage seasonality, (iv) the Company's ability to maintain relationships with its creative talent, (v) significant changes in the publishing industry, especially relating to the distribution and sale of books, (vi) competition in the publishing industry from other educational publishers, and media and entertainment companies and (vii) the general risks attendant to the conduct of business in foreign countries.